 Learn more by checking out What Are the Advantages of Ordering Heating Oil with an App?

 Can I troubleshoot my heating oil system?

 Absolutely!
 There are four fairly common reasons why your heating system won’t work.
-So, if you wake up to a cold house one morning, check these out before calling for help.
+So, if you wake up to a cold house one morning, be sure to check these out before calling for help:

 Cause #1: Your thermostat got turned down.
 Check to make sure your batteries are good, and your thermostat is set to a warm setting.

 Cause #2: Your electricity is off.
 Your furnace or boiler needs electricity to get things rolling, so if there’s a blackout in your neighborhood or a circuit is blown, your furnace or boiler probably won’t work.